-Often times, the utility and legitimacy of anonymous reports is questioned in discussions about how to protect individuals from (potentially false) accusation of misconduct.
+Often times, the utility and legitimacy of anonymous reports are questioned during discussions about how to protect individuals from (potentially false) accusation of misconduct.

 Many think that false accusations are the logical consequence of allowing anonymous reports to be made, simply because the reporter doesn’t have to worry about repercussions.